LMauricius/ChakraL-experiment/Docs/src/content/2_Language_features/Expressions/Operators/Context_operators.md

 Combines two operand contexts `A` and `B` into one result context `C`. `C` will have all descriptions of `A` and `B`.

-If a member of the same name is found in both operands `A` and `B`, the result context `C` will have one member of that name with the required type of the left operand `A` and the starting assigned data of the right operand `B`.
+If a member of the same name is found in both operands `A` and `B`, the result context `C` will have one member of that name with the required trait of the left operand `A` and the data of the right operand `B`.
 In that case, `B`'s member value must satisfy the required trait of `A`'s member value and `B`'s member value's access qualifiers must be the same as' `A`'s member value's access qualifiers.
 In such a situation we say that `A`'s member value was overriden by `B`'s.
+If `A`'s member is hidden from the current scope, it cannot be overriden.
+Instead a new member will be created that happens to have the same name.

 ```{.chakral caption="Example of combination"}
 A def: